 Ripon Main Street, Inc., along with our partners at the Wisconsin Economic Development Corp.
-(WEDC), and Envision Greater Fond du Lac, is closely monitoring developments regarding the spread of the Coronavirus Disease (COVID-19).
-Main Street is deeply concerned with the impact shutdowns, cancellations and quarantines are having on our community.
+(WEDC), and Envision Greater Fond du Lac, is closely monitoring developments regarding the spread of COVID-19.
+Main Street is deeply concerned with the impact cancellations and quarantines are having on our community.
 The wellbeing of our customers, businesses and property owners is of the utmost importance to us.
 Providing credible updates from reliable sources is our primary goal.
 We will provide new information as it becomes available, and will update this page on a continuous basis.

 Craig Tebon, Executive Director

 Ripon Main Street, Inc.

 We’re All In Small Business Grants – Phase 2

 Applications are being accepted the We’re All In Grant Phase 2 program.
 The second phase of the program will provide $5,000 grants to 10,000 businesses to help with pandemic-related costs, including health and safety improvements, wages and salaries, rent, mortgages and inventory.
 Unlike Phase 1 of the program, small businesses will not be required to upload documents or submit a letter of support from a local community organization.
 The We're All In Grants ARE NOT awarded on a first-come-first-served basis.
 Applicants should familiarize themselves with the eligibility requirements and limitations of the program, as well as the information and documentation required to apply, all of which can be found along with the grant application at https://www.revenue.wi.gov.
 The application process closes at 11:59 pm on November 2.
 If you are not to apply online, you may request assistance by calling the Wisconsin Department of Revenue at 608.266.2772.